Composers

 The following composers have works currently in print by Wolfhead Music:

-Heinrich Ignaz Biber.
+Johann Sebastian Bach.
+Perhaps the best known and certainly one of the most prolific German composers of the baroque era, Bach (1685-1750) is a name that needs no introduction.
+His sonatas and partitas for solo violin have been hailed as among the greatest musical works ever written.Heinrich Ignaz Biber.
 German-Bohemian violinist and composer (1644-1704).
 Best known for his Mystery Sonatas for violin and basso continuo, Biber was a prolific composer who broke new ground in many of his works.
 He made extensive use of scordatura (retuning of instruments) in a number of his compositions, allowing for a wide range of chordal effects and tonal qualities not typical for instruments with standard tunings.
 Much of his music is highly programmatic and surprisingly advanced for his time.

 René de Boisdeffre.
-A cousin of the famous French general Raoul Le Mouton de Boisdeffre (1838-1906), he was a composer of a number of chamber and vocal works during the mid- to late-19th century.
+A cousin of the famous French general Raoul Le Mouton de Boisdeffre, he was a composer of a number of chamber and vocal works during the mid- to late-19th century.
 In a style reminiscent of Saint-Saëns, his works are lyrical, conventional, and quite accessible to general audiences.

 Frédéric Burgmüller.
 Best remembered today for his melodic pedagogical works for piano, Burgmüller (1806-1874) was considered also an important composer of ballets during his lifetime.
 The Three Nocturnes represent his quentissential command of pre-Romantic harmonic writing.

 Carlos Curti.
-Little information is available on this Italian mandolinist and composer (1859-1922) who flourished in the United States at the turn of the 19th-20th centuries.
+Little information is available on this Italian mandolinist and composer who flourished in the United States at the turn of the 19th-20th centuries.
 He is known to have formed an early mandolin orchestra in America shortly after the appearance of the Estudiantina Figueroa in New York.
 His method (published in 1896) was a very comprehensive volume that has been out of print for many decades.
 We are very pleased to offer it in facsimile edition.

 Walter Damrosch.
-Born in Breslau (1862-1950), Damrosch came to America at age nine when his father was appointed conductor of the Metropolitan Opera.
+Born in Breslau in 1862, Damrosch came to America at age nine when his father was appointed conductor of the Metropolitan Opera.
 Best remembered as a conductor, Walter Damrosch also composed five notable operas as well as a number of works for smaller ensembles and several song cycles.
 A prominent figure among the Cornish Colony composers, Damrosch inspired many other artists during his lifetime and left a lone sonata for piano and violin written in a style very reminiscent of Brahms.

 Charles Dancla.
-A violin prodigy highly acclaimed by Pierre Rode, Dancla (1817-1907) studied under Baillot and was highly influenced by both Paganini and Vieuxtemps.
+A violin prodigy highly acclaimed by Pierre Rode, Dancla studied under Baillot and was highly influenced by both Paganini and Vieuxtemps.
 He served as solo violinist and concertmaster of the Paris Opera and held a professorship in violin at the Paris Conservatoirs from 1857-1892.
 Dancla composed more than 130 works for violin, the two sets of Airs varieés being the best known today.
 The Romances are comparable in difficulty to the Airs.

 Earl R. Drake.
 American violinist and composer (1865-1916).
 Drake was born in Aurora, Illinois, and later studied violin under Schradieck, Hild, and Joachim in Germany, where he also served as Joachim’s accompanist, being equally accomplished as a pianist.
 After several world tours, Drake established a highly successful school of violin and orchestra in Chicago, which flourished during the early years of the 20th century.
 Enormously popular during his lifetime as performer, pedagogue, and composer, his compositions sadly have fallen into obscurity during most of the last 100 years.